1. Home

 Outdated software can sometimes lead to connectivity issues.
 Check for and install any available software updates for your phone.

-6. Reset your network settings (as a last resort):
+6. Reset the network settings (as a last resort):

 This step will erase all your saved Wi-Fi passwords and network configurations.
 Only proceed with this step if the previous solutions fail: